-Means the use of premises for systematic training and instruction, including any other ancillary facility.
+Use of premises for systematic training and instruction, including any other ancillary facility.
 This definition includes prep facilities, primary school, secondary school, college, university, technical institute, academy or other educational centre.

 The use may include residential accommodation and other ancillary uses provided for the employees and the students of such premises.